lucidsoftware/coding-challenge-2016f/problems/toroidal-chess-board/description.md

-# King's wrapped journey
+# Knight's journey

 ## Description

-Imagine a chess board wrapped around a Torus as shown in the figure below.
+Imagine a chess board wrapped around a torus as shown in the figure below.

 <div align="middle">
     <img src="Toroidal-Poloidal.png" height="250">
 </div>

-This wrapping will cause top edge to be connection to the bottom edge of the chess board, as well as left edge to be connected to the right.
+This wrapping causes the top edge to connect to the bottom edge of the chess board, as well as left edge to connect to the right.

-A King is a chess piece that may move to any directly adjacent or diagonal square in a single turn.
-Calculate the minimum number of turns required for a King to travel from a given starting position to a given destination.
+A knight is a chess piece that moves one space along one axis and two spaces along the other axis.

+Calculate the minimum number of moves required for a knight to travel from a given starting position to a given destination on a toroidal board of arbitrary size.

 ## Input

-The first line is a number *N*. *N* testcases follow.
-Each test case consists of two space-separated coordinates.
-Each coordinate will appear on a separate line of input.
+The first line is two integers *R* and *C* (1 ≤ *R*, *C* ≤ 10,000), which are the dimensions of the board.

+The second line is the starting location, and the third line is the ending location.

 ## Output

-Output a single integer for each test case indicating the minimum number of turns that are required for the king to move from the given starting coordinates to the given destination coordinates.
+Output a single integer for each test case indicating the minimum number of moves that are required for the knight to move from the origin to the destination.

 ## Examples